 - Vinegar– Vinegar has natural antibacterial/antifungual properties which makes it great for use in homemade cleaners.

-- Sal Suds– I found Sal Suds just a couple years ago, and fell in love with it.
-Sad Suls is created by Dr. Bonner’s, but unlike Dr. Bronner’s Castile Soap (which is used for personal care), Sal Suds is an actual cleaner “made with plant-based surfactants and natural fir needle and spruce essential oils”… and it gets an A rating from the EWG.
+- Dawn Dish Soap or Sal Suds– I found Sal Suds just a couple years ago, and fell in love with it.
+Sal Suds is created by Dr. Bonner’s, but unlike Dr. Bronner’s Castile Soap (which is used for personal care), Sal Suds is an actual cleaner “made with plant-based surfactants and natural fir needle and spruce essential oils”

-- Essential Oil (Optional)- I love adding essential oils to my homemade cleaning products for extra cleaning power.
-For this homemade shower cleaner, I make sure to add Tea Tree essential oil because of its antibacterial and antifungal properties.
-If you are unsure where to buy essential oils, check out this post to help you find a brand that works best for you.
+- Essential Oil (Optional)- If you are unsure where to buy essential oils, check out this post so you can find a brand that works for you!

 Supplies Needed for Homemade Shower Cleaner